The Governance Gap in Agentic AI

 What LLMs Do Well

 LLMs are good at interpreting ambiguous natural language and mapping it to known conceptual elements.
 Given a user request, an LLM can propose candidate intents, identify referenced schema elements, and detect missing context.
-This is useful because it connects how humans speak to how systems are structured.

 What LLMs Cannot Do